cucumber/common/gherkin-utils/README.md

 This module can also be used as a library.
 It provides two main utilities, `pretty` and `gherkinDocumentWalker`.

-# pretty(gherkinDocument: messages.GherkinDocument)
+### pretty(gherkinDocument: messages.GherkinDocument, syntax: 'gherkin' | 'markdown')

-This function takes a IGherkinDocument as input and produce the text version of it.
-The main goal it to use it in tests.
+This function takes a GherkinDocument as input and returns a pretty-printed representatio in Gherkin or Markdown.

-# GherkinDocumentWalker class
+### GherkinDocumentWalker class

 The GherkinDocumentWalker is a class for walking and filtering the AST produced by Gherkin after parsing a feature file.
 When running `walkGherkinDocument` on a GherkinDocument, it will produce a deep copy of the object.